in his pajamas, Tony finished brushing his teeth, then slid into

 felt dirty and unworthy.
 He had always thought himself to

-be a good person, but in the presence of this magnificent entity,
+be a good person, but in the presence of this shining, perfect entity,

 Tony felt less than worthless.
 He immediately fell to his